healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/nesco/nesco-vs-12-deluxe.md

 Button Type: Physical

-Numberof Buttons: 6
+Number of Buttons: 6

-Numberof Modes: 5
+Number of Modes: 5

 The control panel on the Nesco VS-12 stands out as the most user-friendly and feature-packed among all the models we've tried.
 It's designed with simplicity in mind, featuring just six buttons and a small LED strip that you can use to track the sealer’s working progress.